In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 First, What Exactly Is a Financial Advisor?

 Historically, the role of a financial advisor has been to provide clients with investment strategies and investment management.
-Thanks to the evolving financial landscape, today a great financial advisor can help you align your money with what’s important to you through comprehensive financial planning.
+Thanks to the evolving financial landscape, today a great financial advisor can also help you manage your money through the process of comprehensive financial planning.

-Working with your financial advisor on a financial plan can include retirement planning, investment planning, tax planning, insurance planning, estate planning, as well as helping you reach any of your financial goals.
-Personal financial advisors who offer the combination of investment management and financial planning often refer to this bundle as wealth management services.
+A financial plan often includes advice with: retirement planning, investment planning, tax planning, insurance planning, estate planning, and more.
+Personal financial advisors who offer both investment management and financial planning as a bundle often refer to it wealth management services.

 What Are 8 Questions You Should Ask a Financial Advisor?